-As a valued developer for the Mac, Microsoft got a behind-the-scenes look at the development of the Macintosh project prior to its 1984 release.
-Shortly after the Mac 128K went on sale, Bill Gates wrote then-Apple CEO John Sculley, suggesting that he license the Macintosh operating system to outside manufacturers to help establish it as the standard interface for personal computing.
+As a valued developer, Microsoft got a behind-the-scenes look at the development of the Macintosh project prior to its 1984 release.
+Shortly after the Mac 128K went on sale, Microsoft founder Bill Gates wrote then-Apple CEO John Sculley.
+Gates suggested Apple should license the Macintosh operating system to outside manufacturers to help establish it as the standard interface for personal computing.

-Sculley was tentatively open to the idea, but on June 25, 1985 the proposal was definitively shot down by Apple exec Jean-Louis Gassée, who had taken over running the Mac division from Steve Jobs.
+Sculley was tentatively open to the idea.
+But on June 25, 1985, Apple exec Jean-Louis Gassée shot down the proposal.
+(Gassée took over running the Mac division from Steve Jobs.)

-Since Microsoft was making up two-thirds of the software sales on Mac at the time, it was in nobody’s interest to break up the partnership.
+Since Microsoft made up two-thirds of software sales for Mac at the time, it was in nobody’s interest to break up the partnership.
 Mac sales were underperforming as it was, and Microsoft’s first version of Windows was no more threatening than any of the other Apple knockoffs floating around.

 A disastrous agreement

-Because Microsoft had already began developing Windows before the Macintosh was shown to Bill Gates, and both systems had licensed technology from Xerox PARC — which did a lot of the invention legwork on the graphical user interface — an agreement between Microsoft and Apple was arranged.
+Microsoft began developing Windows before Gates ever saw the Macintosh.
+And both operating systems licensed technology from Xerox PARC, which did a lot of the invention legwork on the graphical user interface.
+As a result, Microsoft and Apple came to an agreement.

-John Sculley and Bill Gates signed an agreement on Nov.
-21, 1985, which licensed the Mac’s “visual displays” to Microsoft, so long as Microsoft kept developing for Mac and agreed to give Apple a two-year exclusivity window with Excel.
-Controversially, this deal gives Microsoft a “non-exclusive, worldwide, royalty-free, perpetual, nontransferable license to use [parts of the Mac technology] in present and future software programs, and to license them to and through third parties for use in their software programs.”
+Controversially, this deal gave Microsoft a “non-exclusive, worldwide, royalty-free, perpetual, nontransferable license to use [parts of the Mac technology] in present and future software programs, and to license them to and through third parties for use in their software programs.”

-A couple of years later, Windows 2.0 arrived — and much more closely resembled the Macintosh interface.
-On March 17, 1988 — the date we’re commemorating today — Apple sued Microsoft for stealing its work.
+A couple years later, Windows 2.0 arrived.
+It resembled the Macintosh interface much more closely.
+As a result, on March 17, 1988 — the date we’re commemorating today — Apple sued Microsoft for stealing its work.

 Unfortunately, things didn’t go well for Apple.
-Judge William Schwarzer ruled that the interface elements for the new Windows were covered by the existing license between Apple and Microsoft, and those that weren’t were not copyrightable.
+Judge William Schwarzer ruled that the existing license between Apple and Microsoft covered certain interface elements for the new Windows.
+Those that weren’t covered were not copyrightable.